jckarter/clay/doc/language-reference.md

     // Example
     // XXX

-A series of catch clauses desugars into the try block's exception handler as a series of `if` statements constructed from the `exceptionIs?`, `exceptionAs`, `exceptionAsAny`, and `continueException` [operator functions], as well as the `activeException` primitive function from the `__primitives__` module, which returns a pointer to the exception that instigated the current unwinding.
+A series of catch clauses desugars into the try block's exception handler as a series of `if` statements constructed from the `exceptionIs?`, `exceptionAs`, `exceptionAsAny`, and `continueException` [operator functions](#operatorfunctions), as well as the `activeException` primitive function from the `__primitives__` module, which returns a pointer to the exception that instigated the current unwinding.
 Clay does not yet provide a facility for fully manually coding a handler.

     // Example
     foo(x) {